penalara/engineInputGHCFile/schema-doc/ghc-definitions-maxcontinuousteaching-properties-minbreak.md

 Minimum time gap to considered it as a break.

-> If did not specify, the motor will assign the general value or default time of 30 minutes.
+> If did not specify, the engine will assign the general value or default time of 30 minutes.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |